When planning content, the main cost-driving metric is the word count.

 Our findings were clear: excluding the tech niche, every article type in every niche had a minimum word count of 2,500 words.

 Of course, there are niche-specific details.
-For instance, there is a large variance in length among How To blog articles: In the travel niche, a 2k article might be enough to rank well, while in the business niche, the average is 3,313 words.
+For instance, How To blog articles vary in length in different niches.
+In the travel niche, a 2,000 word article might be enough to rank well, while in the business niche, the average is 3,313 words.

 When planning your posts, be sure to take both the post type and your industry/niche into account.
 To do this, compare the proposed word count for your blog with top Google results.